Perry Mason (2020 TV series): Casting

 Alongside the initial development announcement, it was said that Robert Downey Jr. would star as the titular Perry Mason.
 On July 25, 2018, it was reported that Downey had dropped out of the role due to his feature film schedule and that a search for his replacement was ongoing.
 On January 14, 2019, it was announced that Matthew Rhys had been cast to replace Downey.
 Tatiana Maslany joined in April.
 John Lithgow was added to the cast in May.
 In June, Chris Chalk and Shea Whigham were cast in lead roles, with Nate Corddry, Veronica Falcón, Jefferson Mays, Gayle Rankin and Lili Taylor set in recurring roles.
 Juliet Rylance, Andrew Howard, Eric Lange, Robert Patrick and Stephen Root joined in July.
 Justin Kirk would be added in October.
-In "Chapter Five", John Lithgow's real-life son Ian Lithgow appears as Byron Jonathan, E.B.
-Jonathan's son.
+In "Chapter Five", Lithgow's real-life son Ian appears as E.B.
+Jonathan's son Byron.

 For the second season, Lange and Kirk were promoted to series regulars.
 Diarra Kilpatrick, who recurred in season 1 as Clara Drake, was upgraded to series regular in October 2021 in addition to Katherine Waterston joining as a new series regular, and Hope Davis among 5 cast in recurring roles.
 In January 2022, it was announced Whigham would be returning in a recurring capacity, while Sean Astin, Tommy Dewey, Paul Raci and Jen Tullock were cast in recurring roles.